NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

-source ./set_env.sh        # Set the environment variables from the file ***.env*** in ~/.bashrc make all                   # Should generate executable out32.exe in _make_out wine _make_out/app.exe   # Should display the application (running for the first time takes a while) make -fmakefile64 all      # Should generate executable out64.exe in _make_out win64e _make_out/64/app.exe   # Should display the application (running for the first time takes a while)
+source ./set_env.sh        # Set the environment variables from the file ***.env*** in ~/.bashrc make all                   # Should generate executable out32.exe in _make_out wine _make_out/app.exe   # Should display the application (running for the first time takes a while) make -fmakefile64 all      # Should generate executable out64.exe in _make_out/64 win64e _make_out/64/app.exe   # Should display the application (running for the first time takes a while)

 # Alternatively you may use cmake to build the app